Confirmed by the Manufacturer1

 Innova canned dog food receives the Advisor’s second-highest tier rating of 4 stars.

-The Innova product line includes seven canned dog foods, two claimed to meet AAFCO nutrient profiles for all life stages, one for growth (Large Breed Puppy) and four for adult maintenance.
+The Innova product line includes seven canned dog foods, two claimed to meet AAFCO nutrient profiles for all life stages, one recipe for growth (Large Breed Puppy), and four recipes for adult maintenance.

 The following is a list of recipes available at the time of this review.

 - Innova Adult (3.5 stars)

 - Innova Large Breed Senior (3 stars)

 Innova Adult recipe was selected to represent the other products in the line for this review.

 Canned Dog Food

 Ingredients: Turkey, chicken, chicken broth, brown rice, potato, carrot, herring, natural flavor, whole egg, guar gum, apple, alfalfa sprouts, cottage cheese, herring oil, carrageenan, l-ascorbyl-2-polyphosphate (source of vitamin C), minerals (iron amino acid chelate, zinc amino acid chelate, cobalt amino acid chelate, copper amino acid chelate, manganese amino acid chelate, selenium yeast, potassium iodide), potassium chloride, vitamins (vitamin E, A, B12, D3 supplements, thiamine mononitrate, biotin, riboflavin supplement), sunflower oil, pumpkin, sodium phosphate, inulin, salt, choline chloride, beta carotene